 Copenhagen's most popular running route loops around a semi-circle of lakes that line the west side of the old town.
-The Søerne is a line of five lakes that were originally created to power watermills and used as reservoirs, just outside the western city walls.
+The Søerne is a line of five lakes, joined together like a chain of perls.
+They were originally created to power watermills and used as reservoirs, just outside the western city walls.

 |Runners along the east shore of the Lakes|

 NOTE: see the Destinations Tips page for tips about spending your free time in this great town!

 Because the line of lakes is broken up by four cross-street causeways, you can easily cut short the route any time you please.